nestordemeure/jax_nbody/README.md

 * local process should create their data slice, not the full data
 * the end result should only be gathered to process 0, not all to all

+algorithms:

+* multipole: no idea if the prototype is correct (but it is slow)
+* barnes hut: deadlocking?